Most members of the Society choose to join a local chapter. If there is not one that is convenient, you can start a new

 What are the criteria for forming a chapter?

 You may form a chapter with a minimum of ten members who join the state organization and choose to affiliate with your chapter.
 (Note that a family membership, though more than one person, counts only as one member).
-Once your chapter is established, the State Office will rebate 15% of all dues received from the members in your chapter.
+Once your chapter is established, the corporate office will rebate 15% of all dues received from the members in your chapter.
 These rebates, paid on a quarterly basis, are intended to help fund your chapter activities.

 What are the steps for starting a chapter?